 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding financial audit report.
-There were no recommendations made in the preceding financial audit report.
+Prior year audit finding 2020 - 001 Bank Reconciliation was moved to the management letter and reported as a material weakness.